Student life and mental health

-Support on your course
+- Support on your course

-Even if you have previously explained that you have a mental health problem, they may not be aware that you're feeling worse.
+Even if you have previously explained that you have a mental health problem, your place of study may not be aware that you're feeling worse.
 The sooner you let them know, the easier it is for them to help you get support with your academic work.

 You may be able to have extended deadlines or re-sit exams.

 Your university might be able to make adjustments to how you study.
 For example, you may be able to:

-- complete your degree part-time
+- Complete your degree part-time

-- have longer deadlines for coursework
+- Have longer deadlines for coursework

-- get more time in exams
+- Get more time in exams

 It may help to start by thinking about what you would need to make it easier to continue your studies.

-- studying a vocational course or apprenticeship
+- Studying a vocational course or apprenticeship

-- taking a gap year
+- Taking a gap year

 Not Going To Uni has advice and information about alternatives to university.

-This information was published in February 2016.
-We will revise it in 2019.
+This information was published in March 2023.
+We will revise it in 2026.

 If you want to reproduce this content, see our permissions and licensing page.